Credit: ThisIsEngineering

 What Is Snowflake?

-Snowflake is a cloud data platform, a modular and scalable data warehouse or repository for nearly all industries.
+Snowflake is a cloud data platform and a modular and scalable data warehouse or repository for nearly all industries.
 That includes healthcare, gaming, media & advertising, financial services, and more.
 The Snowflake technology is a DWaaS that operates on AWS with no infrastructure to manage or knobs to adjust.

 What Is Databricks?